 Imagine how much data you produce every single day.
 Now, consider the almost 4.57 billion people that are active internet users as of July 2020 (Statista, 2020), which results in the fact that between 3% to 5% of all electricity used globally currently comes from data centres.
 Lastly, add this to the fact that not even 60% of the world’s population has access to the internet.
 How do you imagine it will be the future of the Digital World?

-To address these issues, Fasade aims to turn data into actionable intelligence so you and your business can reduce costs, increase productivity, reduce cyber risk exposure and well as reduce your carbon footprint.
+To address these issues, Fasade aims to turn data into actionable intelligence so you and your business can reduce costs, increase productivity, reduce cyber risk exposure and reduce your carbon footprint.

 Data increasingly is seen as a corporate asset that can be used to make more-informed business decisions, improve marketing campaigns, optimise business operations and reduce costs, creating a competitive advantage in the current highly competitive market.
 But a lack of proper data management can saddle organisations with incompatible data silos, inconsistent data sets and data quality problems that limit their ability to run business intelligence (BI) and analytics applications - or, worse, lead to faulty findings that can jeopardise the whole decision-making process.